onap/integration/docs/docs_vFWDT.rst

 Description
 ~~~~~~~~~~~

-The purpose of this work is to show Traffic Distribiution functionality implemented in Casablanca nad Dublin releases on vFW Use Case.
+The purpose of this work is to show Traffic Distribiution functionality implemented in Casablanca and Dublin releases for vFW Use Case.
 The orchstration workflow triggers a change to traffic distribution (redistribution) done by a traffic balancing/distribution entity (aka anchor point).
 The DistributeTraffic action targets the traffic balancing/distribution entity, in some cases DNS, other cases a load balancer external to the VNF instance, as examples.
 Traffic distribution (weight) changes intended to take a VNF instance out of service are completed only when all in-flight traffic/transactions have been completed.
 DistributeTrafficCheck command may be used to verify initial conditions of redistribution or can be used to verify the state of VNFs and redistribution itself.
 To complete the traffic redistribution process, gracefully taking a VNF instance out-of-service/into-service, without dropping in-flight calls or sessions,
-QuiesceTraffic/ResumeTraffic command may need to follow traffic distribution changes (assigning weight 0 or very low weight to VNF instance).
+QuiesceTraffic/ResumeTraffic command may need to follow traffic distribution changes.
 The VNF application remains in an active state.

 Traffic Distribution functionality is an outcome of Change Management project.
 Further details can be found on following pages